 As innocent as this may seem, turning lights on whenothers are sleeping has the power to explode into full blown arguments betweenbackpackers.
 Nobody is telling anybody that they have to sleep at a certaintime, however if it’s past say 11pm and the lights are off, don’t walk in andturn the lights on.
 All you have to do is use the torch on your phone.
 And ifyou need a light in you bed, most bunks are fitted with individual readinglamps now days so use them.

-The same goes for talking, if you know there are other people sleeping but you want to chat to someone, either face to face or on the phone, don’t think it’s fine to just sit there talking; leave the room, head into a common area and talk till the cows come home; just don’t do it in the room.
-If you do that’s a sure fire way to piss even the calmest people down.
+The same goes for talking, if you know there are other people sleeping but you want to chat to someone, either face to face or on the phone, don’t think it’s fine to just sit there talking, that’s bad hostel etiquette; leave the room, head into a common area and talk till the cows come home; just don’t do it in the room.
+If you do that’s another sure fire way to piss even the calmest people down.

 Late night packing